 After regaining its independence, Garrigues continued its international expansion, opening in cities including Shanghai, São Paulo, Casablanca and Warsaw and in 2005 merging with Portuguese law firm Leónidas Matos & Associados.
 However, it has since pulled back from some of this expansion, for instance shutting in Bucharest in 2011 to consolidate Eastern Europe in Warsaw.

 In 2013 Garrigues pulled out of the Latin American network it had founded in 2004 and since then has been steadily opening offices on the continent.
 By the end of 2017 it was present in Brazil, Chile, Colombia, Mexico and Peru and has plans for further launches.

-Garrigues is currently the largest law firm in Continent Europe by turnover, and the second-largest in terms of headcount.
+Garrigues is currently the largest law firm in Continental Europe by turnover, and the second-largest in terms of headcount.